cisc0disco/chatapp-swiftui-firebase/README.md

-# Chat app using SwiftUI for frontend and Firebase for backend
+# Chat app built with Swift and Firebase